Eder-2024/Project_3_Exploring_Ottawa-s_Urban_Dynamics/README.md

 ## Summary of Statistical Analysis

-### Objectives: xxx

 ## Snow & Precipitation Impact (T-Tests)

 Snow and precipitation significantly affect the number of vehicles involved in accidents:

-- Extremely low p-values (< 0.00001) indicate strong statistical evidence that both snow and rain contribute to higher accident volumes.
-  - **Snow →** More accidents (positive t-statistic)
-  - **Precipitation →** Fewer accidents (negative t-statistic — likely due to more cautious driving in rain)

----

 ## Weather & Fatalities (Linear Regression)

 All weather variables (tavg, wspd, prcp, snow) show statistically significant effects on the number of fatalities.

-However, the model has issues:
-- **Negative R-squared (-inf):** Likely due to constant values (fatalities always = 1), or small sample variation.
-- **Multicollinearity warning:** Weather variables may be too correlated with each other.

-Still, significance (p < 0.05) implies a predictable, though weak, relationship.

----

 ## ☃️ Fatalities by Weather Category